 4. Notable people from Waltham include political activist Abbie Hoffman; voice actor Carroll Spinney, who provided the voices of Big Bird and Oscar the Grouch on the popular show Sesame Street; and Pulitzer Prize winners Gordon S. Wood and Franz Wright.

 5. The city of Waltham has over 100 locations listed on the National Register of Historic Places, including the Warren White House; the United States Watch Company; the Frank J. Tyler House; the Stark Building; the Newton Street Bridge; Lord’s Castle; The Castle; The Boston Manufacturing Company; and the Charles Baker House.

-Risk Free Roofing Boston is proud to offer Waltham residents and businesses the highest-quality reroofing and roof installation services in the area.
-Risk Free Roofing Boston sets themselves apart from other roofing contractors in Waltham by using only genuine, factory-direct roofing shingles, as well offering a price lock guarantee and an ironclad warranty on all their work.
-The founders of Risk Free Roofing Boston bring over 45 years of experience in the roofing industry to every property they service, as well as a meticulous attention to detail and customer service that is second to none.
-When you’re ready to work with the best roofing contractors in Waltham, call the experts at Risk Free Roofing Boston!
+The Boston Roofers is proud to offer Waltham residents and businesses the highest-quality reroofing and roof installation services in the area.
+The Boston Roofers sets themselves apart from other roofing contractors in Waltham by using only genuine, factory-direct roofing shingles, as well offering a price lock guarantee and an ironclad warranty on all their work.
+The founders of The Boston Roofers bring almost 20 years of experience in the roofing industry to every property they service, as well as a meticulous attention to detail and customer service that is second to none.
+When you’re ready to work with the best roofing contractors in Waltham, call the experts at The Boston Roofers!